H Class 0-4-4T No 263

 British Railways (BR) Power Classification: 1P

-By this time the H Class Locomotive Trust had already been formed and funds were being raised to purchase the locomotive, though it wasn't until November that she was eventually relocated from Three Bridges to Robertsbridge, Kent, for further storage.
+By this time the H Class Trust had already been formed and funds were being raised to purchase the locomotive, though it wasn't until November that she was eventually relocated from Three Bridges to Robertsbridge, Kent, for further storage.